PathwaysProgramming/TheFigmaPlayground/README.md

 The images for the design can also be found in the rest of the repository

 ## Keyboard Shortcuts
-o	Cntrl + Z for Undo (alternatively, you can use the backspace or delete button to remove the selected object) o	Cntrl + C for Copy o	Cntrl + X for Cut o	Cntrl + V for Paste o	Cntrl + Mouse Scroll Button for Zoom in and Out o	Shift + Mouse Scroll Button for Scroll left/right o	Shift + Click for Select all the objects/components/assets you want selected o	Cntrl + G to create a group from your selections o	Cntrl + Backspace to Ungroup objects/components/assets o	] for Bring to Front o	[ for Send to Back o	Cntrl + Alt + K to create a component from an object o	Cntrl + Alt + M to create a Mask out of an object/asset/component
+- Cntrl + Z for Undo (alternatively, you can use the backspace or delete button to remove the selected object)
+- Cntrl + C for Copy
+- Cntrl + X for Cut
+- Cntrl + V for Paste
+- Cntrl + Mouse Scroll Button for Zoom in and Out
+- Shift + Mouse Scroll Button for Scroll left/right
+- Shift + Click for Select all the objects/components/assets you want selected
+- Cntrl + G to create a group from your selections
+- Cntrl + Backspace to Ungroup objects/components/assets
+- ] for Bring to Front
+- [ for Send to Back
+- Cntrl + Alt + K to create a component from an object
+- Cntrl + Alt + M to create a Mask out of an object/asset/component